Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description discloses the response structure (status, counters, timestamps, price, per-recipient status) and pagination.
-However, it omits authorization requirements, rate limits, or error conditions.
+No annotations are provided, so the description must disclose behavior.
+It thoroughly describes the response structure (status, counters, timestamps, sender, price, per-recipient status) and pagination.
+However, it does not mention authentication requirements or rate limits.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.